ticoaisha/m_cloud_fundamentals/readme.md

 ## Types of Cloud Models

 One of the essential components to udnerstand cloud computing in depth is to have a good grasp of the types of the cloud models.
-Understanding cloud models is crucial because it allows businesses to effectively choose and utilize cloud services that best fit organizations' needs, taking advantage of such benefits, as scalability, cost efficiency, flecxibility, and security, to make informed decisions regarding the data storage, access, and management based on the particular cloud model.
+Understanding cloud models is crucial because it allows businesses to effectively choose and utilize cloud services that best fit organizations' needs, taking advantage of such benefits, as scalability, cost efficiency, flexibility, and security, to make informed decisions regarding the data storage, access, and management based on the particular cloud model.

 * **Infrastructure as a Service (IaaS):** Offers fundamental resources such as servers and storage.
 Organization maintains control of its systems, while the provider manages the infrastructure.